edumco/mini-docs/README.md

 1. You should have a single starting point - [/single-starting-point](https://edumco.github.io/mini-docs/single-starting-point/)

-2. You should not add or copy information that can be found in other tools.
+2. You should not dupluplicate information. - [/do-not-copy](https://edumco.github.io/mini-docs/do-not-copy/)

 3. You should have a clear hirearchical structure of documents.